The Little Black Devil (LBD)

 What to do if your Schipperke puppies are hyper, barking or biting all the time, and act aggressive around other people?

-Well, don’t worry about it – with proper training, early socialization and obedience classes you can surely keep the little guy under control.
-There is actually nice dog – a really nice dog – hiding underneath the black coat and the foxy smile.
+Don’t worry about it – with proper training, early socialization, and obedience classes; you can surely keep the little guy under control.
+There is a lovely dog – a friendly dog – hiding underneath the black coat and the foxy smile.

 But remember…

-Make a list of the most experienced Schipperke Dog Breeders in your area.
+Could you list the most experienced Schipperke Dog Breeders in your area?
 Only trust reputable breeders who run an ethical breeding program.
 Never get your Schipperke puppies from dog breeders who run one of those puppy mills.
 This is very important.

-Read the rest of this article to find out more about this interesting breed of dog.
+You can read the rest of this article to learn more about this exciting dog breed.

 Schipperke Fast Facts